Buy Before You Board

 Travelling with an invalid ticket

-If you travel with an invalid ticket you'll have to pay the difference in price.
+If you travel with an invalid ticket you may have to pay an excess fare or, in certain circumstances, purchase a new ticket to complete your journey.
 If you're travelling with an Advance ticket that's different to the one booked, you'll need to buy a full new ticket.
 An invalid ticket might mean you've travelled beyond your destination or travelled with an off-peak ticket during peak times.

 If things go wrong